3ll1mac/ackerman/diff_drive/Readme.md

 $  ros2 launch diff_drive vehicule.launch.py
 ```

-To make the robot move add the KeyOublisher plugin the the top right corner.
+To make the robot move add the KeyPublisher plugin the the top right corner.
 For more information go to the my_robot_description package.

 # Documentation